Where the mountains run down to the sea

 The formal go-ahead to develop and launch "Freesat", a guaranteed free-to-view satellite proposition was given in April, 2007 and increasingly includes HD (High Definition) programming to provide service to areas where there is now, and might continue to be, a low strength signal.
 This new service must not be confused with Sky TV's so-called Freesat from Sky which is broadcast through the same group of Astra satellites at 28 degrees East.
 Channel 4 is, at long last, available via the Sky-box via the add channels selection at no subscription cost since early 2008.

-BBC management's proposition to launch a national free-to-view satellite platform known as "Freesat" was realised in May 2008 with standard and high definition receivers available through major stores.
-"Freesat" provides guaranteed subscription-free access for licence fee payers to digital services, including the BBC's digital television channels and radio services.
-It is offered on the basis of a one-off initial payment only, to cover the cost of equipment and installation - no subscriptions, no packages and you can almost certainly use your old Sky dish - add a quad-LNB to use both sets.
-The service will be future-proofed, through the designing in of high definition and personal video recorder compatibility, red-button services, etc., and would be marketed through retail outlets and via the Internet.
+BBC management's launched the national free-to-view satellite platform "Freesat" in May 2008 offering standard and high definition.
+"Freesat" provides subscription-free access for licence fee payers to digital services, including the BBC's digital television channels and radio services, on the basis of a one-off initial payment only, to cover equipment and installation - no subscriptions, no packages and you can almost certainly use an old Sky dish - add a quad-LNB to use both sets.
+The service has since added Internet I-Player connectivity.

 The "Freesat" consortium (BBC/ITV) has made available for purchase their own "Freesat" satellite receivers - which provide Channel 4 and Five, plus many more digital channels incrementally.
 An alternative way of using Freeview to transmit HD content by using spatial multiplexing techniques remains in the background.